Warsaw or Krakow: Which Polish City to Visit?

 If you’re searching for a cosmopolitan and urban atmosphere in Poland, I’d suggest making your way to Warsaw over Krakow.
 Warsaw is more similar to other major European cities, and is quite diverse, full of modern arts & culture, skyscrapers, and a completely different atmosphere compared to Krakow.

 Because it is more compact, you’ll find that Krakow is the more walkable city as the top sites are located quite close to each other.
-If you’re hoping to explore by foot and not have to rely on public transportation, Krakow is the city for you.
+If you’re hoping to explore on foot, Krakow is the city for you.

 Last but not least, one of the major deciding factors when deciding where to visit when traveling, is food.
 Warsaw and Krakow to visit for food are great options, with a few differences between them.